Legislative Assembly of Costa Rica: Independent deputies

-It is possible for a deputy elected by a political party, to separate from the parliamentary fraction of that party and act as an independent deputy, however the deputies who avail themselves to this allowance cannot join another legislative fraction, only the one for which they were elected, as contemplated in the Regulations of the Legislative Assembly.
+It is possible for a deputy elected by a political party, to separate from the parliamentary faction of that party and act as an independent deputy, however the deputies who avail themselves to this allowance cannot join another legislative faction, only the one for which they were elected, as contemplated in the Regulations of the Legislative Assembly.
 It is not possible, according to current legislation, for a citizen to directly run for the position of an independent deputy without the representation of a political party.

-Becoming an independent deputy is protected by virtue of Article 25 of the Political Constitution of Costa Rica, in which deputies, like any citizen, have freedom of association and cannot be forced to remain in a specific political party and can join any other political group.
+Becoming an independent deputy is protected by virtue of Article 25 of the Constitution of Costa Rica, which states that all citizens have freedom of association and thus cannot be forced to remain in a specific political party and can join any other political group.

 However, as the Supreme Electoral Court of Costa Rica has repeatedly observed, since deputies are popularly elected, their nomination must be made through a political party, due to the framework of the current legal system, in which the political parties have a monopoly on the nomination of candidates for deputies according to the Electoral Code.

-Therefore, independent deputies cannot act on behalf of another party for which they were not elected within the legislative board, only independently, nor are they considered a fraction, or a "bloc", a figure that does not exist within of the Regulations of the Legislative Assembly.
-Other activities that belong to the legislative fractions or fraction leaders are not allowed either, such as including bills on the deliberations.
+Therefore, independent deputies cannot act on behalf of another party for which they were not elected within the legislative board, only independently, nor are they considered a faction, or a bloc, a word that does not exist within the Regulations of the Legislative Assembly.
+Other activities that belong to the legislative factions or faction leaders are not allowed either, such as including bills on the deliberations.

-Several independent deputies through history have asked the Constitutional Chamber of the Supreme Court of Justice of Costa Rica, to be recognized as the head of a parliamentary fraction or to have the financial resources of a parliamentary fraction, in contradiction with the regulations, this court has stated:
+Several independent deputies through history have asked the Constitutional Chamber of the Supreme Court of Justice to be recognized as the head of a parliamentary faction or to have the financial resources of a faction, in contradiction with the regulations.
+The court has stated:

-Thus, there is no regulatory possibility of forming a fraction not linked to the representation of a political party that has elected at least one representative by means of suffrage, understood in accordance with article 93 of the Political Constitution of Costa Rica.
+Thus, there is no regulatory possibility of forming a faction not linked to the representation of a political party that has elected at least one representative by means of suffrage, understood in accordance with article 93 of the Constitution.

-In the 2018-2022 legislative period several deputies elected through the National Restoration Party and the National Integration Party declared themselves independent and then gave their personal adhesion as a "bloc" or individually to parties that were not elected, this, in accordance with the regulations, constitutes a personal affiliation, and it does not imply in any way that the parties they later affiliated to have legal representation as a parliamentary fraction, so they are recognized as independent within the directory of deputies of the Legislative Assembly.
+In the 2018–2022 legislative period several deputies elected through the National Restoration Party and the National Integration Party declared themselves independent and then gave their personal adhesion as a bloc or individually to parties that were not elected.
+This, in accordance with the regulations, constitutes a personal affiliation, and it does not imply in any way that the parties they later affiliated to have legal representation as a parliamentary faction, so they are recognized as independent within the directory of deputies of the Legislative Assembly.